Friday, April 23, 2021

 Researchers at Loyola Marymount University, University of Alabama, and University of La Verne find that many shopper requests are slightly or somewhat outside store policy, but not blatantly wrong.
 The shopper who looks familiar comes in as soon as the store opens, asking for the sale price which expired yesterday.
 The customer who doesn’t look familiar appears at a busy time asking you to teach his wife right then how to use the technology he purchased.

-Still, you might need limits on delegated autonomy.
+You might need limits on delegated autonomy.
 When it comes to the store’s playlist, let’s say.
-Researchers at Örebro University, Institute of Retail Economics, and Soundtrack Your Brand, all headquartered in Sweden, determined that when employees began choosing songs and sound volume for a set of women’s fashion shops, store sales began to dip.
+Researchers at Örebro University, Institute of Retail Economics, and Soundtrack Your Brand, all headquartered in Sweden, determined that when employees began choosing songs and sound volume for a set of women’s fashion shops, store sales dipped.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.